Back ] Home ] Up ] Next ]

 La Crosse, WI

-During World War II, this device was produced with black oxidized finish
+During World War II, the device in the photo to the right was produced with black oxidized finish because of government restrictions on the use of nickel.

 1916_Bump_Stand_Model_Fastener_and_Punch_OM.jpg (14469 bytes)